DLR-RM/RAFCON/README.rst

 Before installing RAFCON, Python >=3.9, pip and setuptools are required on your system.
 Most of the other dependencies are automatically resolved by pip/setuptools, but not all of them.
 Those need be be installed manually, too:

-Installation requirements
+Installation requirements (tested under Ubuntu 24.04)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash

    sudo apt update
    sudo apt install python3-dev python3-pip python3-setuptools
-   sudo apt install libcairo2-dev pkg-config libgirepository1.0-dev gir1.2-gtk-3.0
+   sudo apt install libcairo2-dev pkg-config libgirepository1.0-dev
+   sudo apt install gir1.2-gtk-3.0 gir1.2-gtksource-3.0

    pip install setuptools